imvaibhav99/lms-server/notes.md

 // Security middlewares:

-# Rate limiter to limit the np. of requests per user
+# Rate limiter to limit the no. of requests per user
 ->Always on the top after PORT
 ->npm i express-rate-limiter
 then set the time:15minutes and no. of max requests as 100.